-- a) Adopt the Initial Study/Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program prepared for the project in compliance with the California Environmental Quality Act (CEQA); and - b) Approve a Special Use Permit with Design Review and Environmental Review (App.
-No. 2138) to allow the construction of a new warehousing and distribution facility totaling 155,847± square feet on an 11.5± acre site located at 200 Manabe Ow Road (APN 018-711-33). - c) Approve an amendment to the Manabe Ow Business Park Specific Plan to remove two internal streets from the Land Use Plan and Circulation Plan.
+- a) Adopting the Initial Study/Mitigated Negative Declaration ("IS/MND") and Mitigation Monitoring and Reporting Program ("MMRP")prepared for the project in compliance with the California Environmental Quality Act (CEQA); and - b) Approving a Special Use Permit with Design Review and Environmental Review (App.
+No. 2138) to allow the construction of a new warehousing and distribution facility totaling 155,847± square feet on an 11.5± acre site located at 200 Manabe Ow Road (APN 018-711-33) and approving a Public Improvement Agreement for the Design of Two Roundabouts and fair share contribution towards construction of the roundabouts and authorizing the City Manager to execute the Agreement. - c) Approving an amendment to the Manabe Ow Business Park Specific Plan to remove two internal streets from the Land Use Plan and Circulation Plan.